upvalue/luvit-heart/README.md

-Heart is a simple micro web framework for [luvit](http://luvit.io).
+Heart is a micro web framework for [luvit](http://luvit.io).
 It basically just dispatches URLs and provides a little sugar for dealing with HTTP requests and responses.
 Templates, sessions, and so forth are entirely up to you.

 Released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)